anandrajaram21/CodeChefStuff/FrontendTask/README.md

 Need to replicate the design at [this link](https://bit.ly/CC-FigmaTemplate).

 Just clone the repo on your computer, and open the index.html file if you want to test out locally.
-Site will be hosted on github pages later, so no setup will be necessary if all you want to do is check out the result.

 ### Setup Instructions